nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Listing all schedules: `list-s`

-Displays a list of all schedules in the address book in a table format.
+Displays a list of all schedules in TutorConnect.
 List can be filtered by tutors using the index number provided in the tutor list, or filter by `COMPLETED` or `MISSING` status.

 ##### :star: First time users
 {:.no_toc}

 **Scenario**

-You wish to view the list of schedules from tutor **Irfan Ibrahim** that are marked as `COMPLETED`.
+You wish to view schedules assigned to tutor **Irfan Ibrahim** that have been marked as `COMPLETED`.

 The list schedule function is here for that!